NASA-AMMOS/aerie-docs/docs/overview/design/arch-decision-records/adr-01XX-ap-seq-coupling.md

 ## Planning-Sequencing Interface

-In order to support separate upgradability of planning and sequencing components, it is critical to understand the interface between these components.
+In order to support separate upgradability of planning and sequencing components, it is critical to understand the interface between these components (i.e. establish an API contract).
 Below is a list of data items that need to move between components and a notional interface specification for who produces and consumes each item.

 | Data                                          | Producer   | Consumer                | Notes                                                                           |
 | --------------------------------------------- | ---------- | ----------------------- | ------------------------------------------------------------------------------- |